pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

 Autopolyploid genomes present the most challenging phasing scenario: all K haplotypes originate from the same ancestral species and accumulate mutations independently, creating scenarios where haplotypes can share long stretches of high similarity.
 This violates the fundamental assumption of most read clustering methods that similar reads originate from the same haplotype.
-Haplotype similarity heatmaps illustrate this challenge (Fig.~\ref{fig:auto-heatmap}), which is coupled with larger SNP densities at lower mutation rates (Fig.~\ref{fig:auto-snp-density}).
+Haplotype similarity heatmaps illustrate this challenge (Fig.~\ref{fig:auto-heatmap}), which is coupled with lower SNP densities at smaller mutation rates (Fig.~\ref{fig:auto-snp-density}).
 In short-read autopolyploid data, the two probabilistic assemblers, HapTree-X and \phc{}-short, demonstrated the lowest $\VER$ and $\MEC$, though the latter specifically performs well in lower coverage and higher ploidy scenarios (Fig.~\ref{fig:res_sim}a).
 HapTree-X did not complete execution on K=6 due to segmentation faults.
+At K=2, \phc{}-short performed slightly worse than HapTree-X, likely because the greedy matching algorithm builds the global phasing incrementally and can commit to early suboptimal choices.

 Long-read autopolyploid results show that \phc{}-long maintained consistently low $\VER$ and $\MEC$ across all ploidies and coverages (Fig.~\ref{fig:res_sim}b).
-The \phc{}-long model iteratively refines both haplotype sequences and read assignments which enables the model to handle the ambiguities in autopolyploid long-read data, particularly in lower coverages where other methods performance drops.
+The \phc{}-long model iteratively refines both haplotype sequences and read assignments which enables the model to handle the ambiguities in autopolyploid long-read data, particularly in lower coverages where other methods' performance drops.